 Real estate settlement lawyers have responsibilities that are essential to all parties involved in the closing of a sale, including:

-- Prepare and record the deed, deed of trust or mortgage
+- Preparing and recording the deed, deed of trust or mortgage

-- Distribute funds accordingly, which can become complicated the more third parties there are that are involved
+- Distributing funds accordingly, which can become complicated the more involved third parties there are

-- Follow the directions given by the real estate contract for sale
+- Following the directions given by the real estate contract for sale

-- Conduct a title search and clear the title
+- Conducting a title search and clearing the title

-- Make sure everything is in compliance with Virginia state law and federal law
+- Making sure everything is in compliance with Virginia state law and federal law

 Our Real Estate Attorneys Are Here For You